-A review of the OBA for square 17PJ23 resulted in records of three SAR, two of which have a very low potential to occur, and one with a moderate to high potential to occur (Table 4-8).
+A review of the OBA for square 17PJ23 resulted in records of three SAR, one of which has a very low potential to occur and one with a low potential to occur.
+Additionally, one species (Monarch) has been confirmed on the site during the 2020 field investigations (Table 4-8).